jonathanmcd/companyApp/README.md

 The administrator of the website will be able to log in and view who has booked into courses.
 The administrator can add and remove courses also.

-This is a simple company website that is written in HTML5 and CSS using the Bootstrap framework and AngularJS.
-Javascript will be used for the client and frontend.
-NodeJS javscript app server will be used for the backend to hook up to the MonjoDB.
 ......
 A statement of the app concept and objectives (about 1/2 page) ........